KDE/kppp/Rules/Australia/Optus_Residential.rst

 # so, remove all comments and add your own.
 This will allow
 # other users to check your ruleset more easily.
 #
-# Please sign the the tarif file with your name an email address
+# Please sign the tarif file with your name and email address
 # so that I can contact you if necessary.
 #
 # NOTE: the rules in this rule set do not make much sense and